Skip to content

 What's new?

-Since then, the ORAC has been meeting every few months to review the implementation of the WUP Orders and FAAs, identify issues related to facility operation, discussing whether measures could be made to address the identified issues, and develop a set of recommendations to inform BC Hydro's applications to the Comptroller of Water Rights and Fisheries and Oceans Canada (DFO).
+Since 2021, the review brought together a Committee of First Nations, regulators, local government and key stakeholders to review our existing operations, identify operationally related issues, and collaboratively develop a set of recommendations to support BC Hydro's regulatory applications to the Comptroller of Water Rights and Fisheries and Oceans Canada (DFO).

 What's next?

-We plan to submit an Order Amendment Application to the Comptroller of Water Rights in December 2025 and a Fisheries Act Authorization amendment to DFO in March 2026.
+We plan to submit a Fisheries Act Authorization amendment to DFO in spring 2026.

 Water Use Plan Order and Order Review